tachyon-beep/comfyui-simplefeed/README.md

 # ComfyUI SimpleFeed

 A simple, configurable, and extensible image feed module for ComfyUI.
-Originally proposed as a pull request to [ComfyUI Custom Scripts](https://github.com/pythongosssss/ComfyUI-Custom-Scripts), it was set aside due to its complexity.
+Originally proposed as a pull request to [ComfyUI Custom Scripts](https://github.com/pythongosssss/ComfyUI-Custom-Scripts), it was set aside due to the scale of the changes.
 This module can operate alongside the original, offering no additional functionality; uninstall it if you prefer the original.

 ## Configuration Options